Paul-HenryP/SeatSelector/README.md

 # Usage

-Run the main java program (seatSelectorApplication.java) by pressing the run button or using a shortcut key.
+Run the main java program (SeatSelectorApplication.java) by pressing the run button or using a shortcut key.

 Open http://localhost:8000